 The infrared night vision feature is an invaluable gift to parents as it lets you monitor your child’s sleep at night while they’re off in dreamland.
 These systems instantaneously alert you to any changes in their sleep patterns and waking behavior through the camera.
 However, they do emit an LED light that can disturb your baby in certain cases.

 If you’re looking for a travel baby monitor for hotel stays, a long battery life is a must.
-According to this study, parents expect their device to last about 13 hours, but you usually only get 10 to 11 hours from a standard charge.
+According to one study, parents expect their device to last about 13 hours, but you usually only get 10 to 11 hours from a standard charge.
 The worst you can get is less than three hours.
-If your monitor lasts you for more than a day on a single charge, you’ve got your money’s worth.
+If your baby monitor lasts you for more than a day on a single charge, you’ve got your money’s worth.

 Range and Out of Range Indicator